WHAT TO EXPECT

 - Your eyes may feel sensitive to light and a bit itchy for a few days following surgery.

 - You may notice glare and halos around bright lights at night.
-This is normal and will go away.
+This is normal and may potentially become less noticeable after a few months.1,2

 A day or two after cataract surgery, your doctor will want to see you to make sure you’re free of infection and recovering well.